michaeljclark/michaeljclark.github.io/developer.md

 ## rv8 developer

-This page contains links to source code repositories and information on the rv8 developer mailing list.
+This page contains information on git repositories and the rv8 developer mailing list.

 ### rv8 git repositories